tytydraco/yessleep/out/Something_strange_is_happening_at_Oilsbrooke_Mental_Research_Facility_.md

 It didn't hurt.
 It mostly startled me.
 But his grip was like iron, I couldn't pull free.

-The light in the abscess glowed a bit stronger now, casting long shadows across my patient's face like an amorphous mask of darkness.
+The light in the abscess glowed stronger now, casting long shadows across my patient's face like an amorphous mask of darkness.

 My mind felt shakey... well, shakier than usual.
 Tim laid motionless, and yet I saw a ghostly visage of him contort oddly out of him and look at me with an otherworldly and yet warming look of caring, like a demon that wanted desperately to protect me.